practicalli/clojure-web-services/docs/service-repl-workflow/integrant-repl/index.md

 To assist with debugging, the parsed configuration, `(config)`, and system configuration, `(system)`, data can be viewed via the REPl state to understand how the configuration is being resolved.
 This is especially useful when using aero and environment variables.

-> #### Hint::Integrant REPL and Integrant
+???
+HINT "Integrant REPL and Integrant"
-> Although Integrant and Integrant REPL can share the same configuration file, they are otherwise separate ways of working with a system.
+    Integrant and Integrant REPL can share the same system configuration file, although they are otherwise separate ways of working with a system.

-> Integrant is used to start a system in a consistent order and gracefully shutdown the system on a termination message, e.g. `SIGTERM`.
-The state of the running system in Integrant is supposed to be a hidden concern.
+    Integrant is used to start a system in a consistent order and gracefully shutdown the system on a termination message, e.g. `SIGTERM`.

+    Integrant REPL is additionally used to restart the services during development, loading all code changes into the REPL (especially useful after ranaming functions and namespaces)

 ## Integrant configuration